MarcinOrlowski/laravel-api-response-builder/docs/legacy.md

  Starting from version 6.0, `ResponseBuilder` requires [Laravel](https://laravel.com/) v6 or newer which automatically means it also requires PHP 7.2+, same as Laravel.

- It however does not mean, recent `RespnseBuilder` will not work with older Laravel versions (and even lower PHP versions) but this is no longer officially supported.
+ It however does not mean, recent `ResponseBuilder` will not work with older Laravel versions (and even lower PHP versions) but this is no longer officially supported.
 No unit tests run against anything older than Laravel 6.x and PHP 7.2, so if for any reasons you want to use new `ResponseBuilder` with legacy environment then you are on your own.
 At least ensure all unit tests pass.